 Daniel C. Howe is an artist and critical technologist whose work focuses on the relationships between networks, language, and politics.
 His hybrid practice explores the impact of networked, computational technologies on human values such as diversity, privacy and freedom.

 Andreas Unteidig, Lutz Reiter & Fabrizio Lamoncha: Polylogue (ongoing since 2016)

 Polylogue is an interactive installation fed by visitors through their mobile devices locally.
 Through an open wifi, anybody in reach can send text messages, which are printed immediately on a paper roll that runs in-between two translucent, black boxes.
 Polylogue offers a physical experience analogue to apps like Snapchat and thus serves as an antithesis to the internet’s „eternal memory“, as the messages and their relationships only exist situational.
 Unlike digital messages, which often travel for thousands of kilometres, messages submitted to Polylogue travel exactly 2m until reaching their final destination.
 It depends on the density of conversations how long it takes for a message to get from one box to the other to then get shredded: The more and the faster visitors feed the installation, the more short-lived a single message becomes.

-Many many thanks to our wonderfully motivated team, that put this exhibition together!
-Bianca Herlo, Daniel Irrgang, Emilia Knabe, Philipp von Becker, Alexa Beckmann, Ben Siegler, Andreas Unteidig, Elizabeth Calderon Lüning, Katharina Schmidt, Emil Woop, Corinna Schmidt, Marie Munz, Eva Maria Geier, Helena Erlenbach, Jacob Watson, Christian Ivanis ….
+Many thanks to the team: Bianca Herlo, Daniel Irrgang, Emilia Knabe, Philipp von Becker, Alexa Beckmann, Ben Siegler, Andreas Unteidig, Elizabeth Calderon Lüning, Katharina Schmidt, Emil Woop, Corinna Schmidt, Marie Munz, Eva Maria Geier, Helena Erlenbach, Jacob Watson, Christian Ivanis ….